-Element of the Environment Alternative 1 (No Action) Alternative 2 Alternative 3 Preferred Alternative Mitigation measures In addition to Incorporated Plan Feature adopted codes, the following Potential cies, and in addition to Applicable Re gulations and Commitments such as For UGAs that show population capa expansions secondarily, as appropri greater minimum density and allowing ate.
-Measures to increase the deve elopment capacity could include apply Other measures to increase population capacity in a phased manner include conducting joint planning with affected adjacent jurisdictions to determine appropriate land use categories to attain the population target.
+Element of the Environment Alternative 1 (No Action) Alternative 2 Alternative 3 Preferred Alternative Mitigation measures In addition to Incorporated Plan Featur adopted codes, the following Potential icies, and in addition to Applicable Re egulations and Commitments such as For UGAs that show population cap expansions secondarily, as appropr greater minimum density and allowi iate.
+Measures to increase the deve elopment capacity could include apply determine appropriate land use cate This may be appropriate for the Cer Other measures to increase population capacity in a phased manner include conducting joint planning with affected adjacent jurisdictions to determine appropriate land use categories to attain the population target.
 Until joint planning is complete, the population would be held in reserve.
 This may be appropriate for the Central, East Bremerton, and West Bremerton UGAs, where joint planning, and/or population shifts among the city of Bremerton and between UGAs may allow for achievement of targets.
 Amending the CPPs to shift population between UGAs that have greater potential to be densified or expanded to accommodate population while retaining the overall unincorporated county population target.
 For example, population could be shifted from Gorst, Central Kitsap, East Bremerton, and West Bremerton to Silverdale or Port Orchard/South Kitsap.
 For UGAs that show capacities greater than the population targets, UGA boundaries should be decreased.
-Areas should be removed that are mostly to provide public services or that have significant concentrations of critical areas or constraints or that are considered lower priorities by CACs.
+Areas should be removed that are more costly to provide public services or that have significant concentrations of critical areas or constraints or that are considered lower priorities by CACs.
 Alternatively or in combination, a different mix of densities or land uses may also assist the achievement of CPP targets, provided the densities are still urban in nature and can be served with public services.
-Measures to balance population with growth targets should also bring housing supply in balance with total and affordable housing demand.
-Alternatives 1 and 3 that provide less housing variety could be amended to allow for mixed use and moderate- or high-density residential uses to meet a greater spectrum of housing needs.
-To avoid an oversupply of employment land that is unused during the 20-year planning period, the County could reduce the proposed amount land designated for commercial and industrial employment use under Alternative 3 and commercial use under Alternative 2 to reach a corresponding level of jobs as the employment forecast.
-Added Incorporated Plan Features-P referred Alternative • The Preferred Alternative brings commercial acres in alignment with employment land demand.
-Employment capacity for commercial is above the employment forecast using the EIS methodology, which may no be as precise as the employment land demand analysis.
-Through proposed land use policies promoting land capacity monitoring, the County can review the employment densities and employment land demand particularly for commercial activities.
-The Preferred Alternative includes a dditional regulations supporting nev v policies that would require urban leve el sewer service in UGAs.
-A memorandum of understanding is allocations and land use designation a process to resolve population
+Measures to balance population wit Alternatives 1 and 3 that provide les meet a greater spectrum of housing To avoid an oversupply of employm land designated for commercial and corresponding level of jobs as the e industrial employment use under Al O-year planning period, the County co Iternative 3 and commercial use unde Added Incorporated Plan Features-F Preferred Alternative Formatted methodology, which may no be as p ployment land demand.
+Employment precise as the employment land dema the employment densities and emplo nd analysis.
+Through proposed land Formatted: Bullets and Nun The Preferred Alternative includes a additional regulations supporting new v policies that would require urban lev vel sewer service in UGAs.
+A memorandum of understanding is nty and the City of Poulsbo regarding

-Element of the Environment Alternative 1 (No Action) Alternative 2 Alternative 3 Preferred Alternative The Preferred Alternative includes an additional UGAMA policy setting a timeline for Central Kitsap, East Bremerton and West Bremerton UGAs.
-Through the UGAMA process the County and the City of Bremerton can resolve the final land use classification for the Urban Reserve la Central Kitsap.
-Significant unavoidable adverse impacts Population, employment and housing w Alternative 3 the greatest.
-Additional po will result in secondary impacts on the sections of this-the DEIS and FEIS. pulation growth will increase the de emand for housing.
-Additional populati on, housing, and employment growth
+Element of the Environment Alternative 1 (No Action) Alternative 2 Alternative 3 Preferred Alternative The Preferred Alternative includes a n additional UGAMA policy setting a timeline for Central Kitsap, East Bren merton and West Bremerton UGAs.
+Through the UGAMA process the Contral Kitsap. ounty and the City of Bremerton ca n resolve the final land use classification on for the Urban Reserve lands in Significant unavoidable adverse impacts Population, employment and housing v Alternative 3 the greatest.
+Additional po will result in secondary impacts on the sections of this the DEIS and FEIS. opulation growth will increase the d emand for housing.
+Additional population on, housing, and employment growth